Azure/aksArc/preview/GPU/gpu.md

 - VMs with GPU enabled are not added to HA clustering in Windows Server 2019, Windows Server 2002 or Azure Stack HCI.
 This functionality will be available in a later version of Windows Server and Azure Stack HCI.
 - There is a 1:1 mapping of GPU to VM.
 - GPU enabled VMs are not pinned to a specific worker node and will not automatically failover to another physical node.
 AKS-HCI will recreate the VM on another physical node should the node hosting the current VM go down.
 This might incur application downtime during this preview if the application is not redundantly setup.
-- Some manual configuration steps are needed to configure the Linux workernodes once the target cluster is set up.
 - GPU-enabled node pools running with `Standard_NK12` have not been thoroughly tested.
 We recommend using `Standard_NK6` only.
 - If you allocate more worker nodes than available GPUs, this causes a VM leak (the VM appearing in off state).
 This VM has no impact on the cluster and should be cleaned up by either running remove-akshcicluster or uninstall-akshci.
 This issue will be resolved in an upcoming release.
 - On a cluster with 4 GPUs, if you start off with 1 worker node enabled with GPU, then scale up to 4 nodes, the set-akshcinodepool command incorrectly reports that cluster does not have enough resources however, all the worker nodes are properly created.
-- **This preview requires a clean install, upgrading GPU-enabled node pools has not yet been thoroughly tested**

 Graphical Processing Units (GPU) are used for compute-intensive workloads such as graphics and video rendering in High Performance Computing (HPC), deep learning and more.

 ## Before you begin

-This article assumes you do not have an AKS on Azure Stack HCI or Windows Server cluster installed on any physical host machines.
-If you have an existing AKS cluster, you will need to uninstall to get started.
+If you are upgrading from an older preview version that is running GPU-enabled node pools on AKS on Azure Stack HCI or Windows Server, make sure you remove any workload clusters running GPU.
+In addition,

 Important: The GPU-enabled node pools feature is still in preview and some scenarios are still being actively validated and tested; you might notice some behavior that is different from what is described by the preview documents.